 5. Walk your dog

-Not only is this a good way to cool down after your morning workout, but it will help get Fido moving too.
+Not only is this a good way to cool down after your morning workout, but it will get your K9 friend moving too.
 Walking your dog will help them maintain a healthy weight and body condition, keep their joints moving and functional and help regulate their digestive health.
-Plus, man’s best friend is the perfect workout partner to keep you motivated.
+Plus, man’s best friend is the perfect walking buddy.

-Switching up your method of transportation from four wheels to two or your own feet is a great way stay active even more throughout the day and bring natural energy with you to work.
+Need to go somewhere today?
+Switching up your method of transportation from four wheels to two or is a great way stay active throughout the day while helping the environment.

 7. Go kayaking